 8. Pique a lo Macho

-In the spirit of the silpancho, pique a lo macho is another overflowing plate of Bolivian food from Cochabamba.
+In the spirit of the silpancho, pique a lo macho is another overflowing plate of food from Cochabamba.
 I don’t know what it is about Cochabamba but they seem to be fond of these gargantuan plates of food that were designed to test your manhood.

-Pique a lo macho (or pique macho) is made with strips of beef, sausages or hot dogs, french fries, onions, tomatoes, locoto peppers, and hard-boiled eggs served with ketchup, mustard, and mayonnaise.
+Pique a lo macho (or pique macho) is made with strips of beef, sausages or hot dogs, french fries, onions, tomatoes, locoto chili peppers, and hard-boiled eggs served with ketchup, mustard, and mayonnaise.
 Smaller portions of the dish are simply called pique, while pique macho refers to the giant version often made spicier with the addition of pimenton.

 According to legend, a group of drunk workers arrived at a restaurant in Cochabamba just as they were closing.
 The owner didn’t have anything to feed them but the workers insisted they’d eat anything.
 She went into the kitchen and proceeded to put together whatever ingredients she had left.
 To help them sober up, she made the dish extra spicy and said “Piquen si son machos”, meaning “Eat it if you think you’re man enough”.
 And so was born pique a lo macho.

-True to its origins, pique a lo macho is popular drunk food in Cochabamba and other cities in Bolivia.
+True to its origins, pique macho is popular drunk food in Cochabamba and other cities in Bolivia.
 Macho men will try to conquer it on their own but it’s really a dish that’s meant to be shared between two or more people.